 Conclusion

-There is no doubt that an energy-efficient home has the capacity to increase in value depending on the elements you include.
+There is no doubt that an energy efficient home can increase in value depending on the elements you include.
 Just getting the right ratings and certifications can make a big difference, increasing the value of the property and increasing its potential for resale.

 Different states and cities promote different ratings and certifications, so take this into account.
 At the very least, consider opting for ENERGY STAR and LEED, even though they aren’t normally mandatory.